Capital Budgeting Methods Definition

 Senior management evaluates the merit of each proposed opportunity.
 Then they make a determination of whether or not to look into it further.

 While project need identification is usually a decentralized function, capital initiation and allocation decisions tend to remain a highly centralized undertaking.
 The reason for this revolves around the need for capital rationing.
-This is particularly true when funds are limited and upper-management wishes to maximize its returns/benefits from any capital projects undertaken.
+This is particularly true when funds are limited and upper-management wishes to maximize its returns/benefits from any capital project undertaken.

 The information needed to make this determination usually comes from both internal and external sources.
 It is also based on both financial and non-financial considerations.
 Interestingly enough, the factors examined in this process can be both firm-specific and market-based in nature.
 Companies should be seeking qualified financial guidance since the consequences of both a poor decision and of the implementation of a good decision can be far-reaching.